stormlrd/.kiro-bmad-template/Kiro-Spec-Converter-Agent-Guide.md

-# @spec-converter Agent - Your BMAD to Kiro Spec Automation
+# @kiro-spec-converter Agent - Your BMAD to Kiro Spec Automation

 ## The Solution You've Been Looking For

 You asked: "Is there an agent that does this job?"

-**YES!** I just created `@spec-converter` - a specialized agent whose sole purpose is to take your BMAD docs and convert them to Kiro specs.
+**YES!** I just created `@kiro-spec-converter` - a specialized agent whose sole purpose is to take your BMAD docs and convert them to Kiro specs.

 ## The Simplest Workflows